November 23, 2025 (1mo ago) — last updated January 1, 2026 (18d ago)

 The Foundational Dependency Rule

-At the heart of Clean Architecture is the Dependency Rule: source code dependencies can only point inwards.
+At the heart of Clean Architecture is the Dependency Rule: source code dependencies can only point inward.
 Inner layers must not depend on outer layers.
 This creates a protective boundary around your business rules so they don’t become coupled to a specific database, framework, or UI.

 Beyond a Simple Layered Model